Dodford, Northamptonshire: Medieval history and later

-The villages name means 'Dodda's ford'.
+The village's name means 'Dodda's ford'.

 There are considerable earthworks around the village on the northern side of the stream, which indicate that Dodford was a larger settlement than it is today.
 Many of these earthworks have been ploughed out in recent years, but the evidence has been recorded of their existence.
 These earthworks suggest that there was a large scale de-population or a considerable movement of the village.
 Dodford is mentioned in an Anglo-Saxon charter of 944.
 The village is recorded in the Domesday Book of 1086 as a manor of three hides belonging to Robert, Count of Mortain (who was the half-brother of William the Conqueror), with a recorded population of 22 including a priest.
 In 1222 the manor of Dodford was acquired by William de Keynes, who enclosed much of the land including a deer park which lay to the south of the village, between it and what is now the A45 between Daventry and Weedon.
 In 1673 it is recorded that 39 people paid Hearth Tax.
 By the early part of the 18th century, there were 21 dwellings in the village, and a map dated 1742 shows the layout of the village much as it is today.
 In 1801 the village is recorded as having 205 residents.